KrisztaT/bookswap/README.md

 ### 2. Advanced functionalities

 - Additional Information for Listed Books: Lenders can provide additional details such as location and condition for their listed books.
-- Enhance Additional Information: Lenders can update the extra provided data as needed.
+- **Enhance Additional Information: Lenders can update the extra provided data as needed.**
 - Advanced Book Search: Borrowers can search for books using various search criteria.
-- Search result is updated with to display the additional data.
+- **Search result is updated with to display the additional data.**

-## R2-B - Libraries used in the project
+## B - Libraries used in the project

 ### Server Libraries